Luxganica/Portfolio/README.md

 ## Gianluca Destro – Game Developer, Web Developer, 3D Artist, Video Maker

 ## Games:
->This is a fan game (so i couldn't publish it for obvoius copyright reasons) of final fantasy created by me some years ago (no AI used since it wasn't a thing at that time), if you are interested in the build to play it contact me:
+>This is a fan game (so i couldn't publish it for obvious copyright reasons) of final fantasy created by me some years ago (no AI used since it wasn't a thing at that time), if you are interested in the build to play it contact me:

 <p align="center">
   <a href="https://youtu.be/LS58DMh7o3c">